Melanoma and other skin cancers:

 Take on empty stomach.
 200mg once daily until disease progression or unacceptable toxicity.
 Dose modifications: see full labeling.

 Risk of embryo-fetal death or severe birth defects in pregnant women.
 Verify pregnancy status of females of reproductive potential prior to initiation.
 Advise females to use effective contraception during therapy and for at least 20 months after the last dose; male patients must use condoms and not to donate semen during therapy and for at least 8 months after last dose.
 Advise patients not to donate blood or blood products during therapy and for at least 20 months after last dose.
 Risk of musculoskeletal adverse reactions accompanied by serum creatine kinase (CK) elevations; temporarily interrupt or discontinue based on severity of reactions.
 Obtain baseline serum CK and creatinine (SCr) levels prior to initiation; periodically during treatment and as clinically indicated.
 Obtain serum CK and SCr levels at least weekly in those with musculoskeletal adverse reactions with concurrent serum CK elevation >2.5×ULN until symptoms resolve.
+Risk of premature fusion of the epiphyses in children (not approved use).
 Pregnancy.
 Nursing mothers: not recommended (during therapy and for 20 months after last dose).

 Hedgehog pathway inhibitor.